hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 measured at Mauna Loa Observatory in Hawaii (NOAA 2015).](https://raw.githubusercontent.com/hdgroup/picasso/main/2023/energy-and-civilization/10752_006_fig_022.jpg)

-## Box 6.18 Greenhouse gases and rising tropospheric temperature {.featuretitle}
+Box 6.18 Greenhouse gases and rising tropospheric temperature

 In 2014 the global rate of anthropogenic radiative forcing (capacity of greenhouse gases to affect the planet's energy balance) reached 2.936